Campground bookings for Channel Point Coastal Reserve

 Step 3.
 Submit your application to the permits office in Millner and pay your application fee.

-After you have emailed your application, you will be contacted by a staff member via email or phone to:
+After you have submitted your application, you will be contacted by a staff member by email or phone to:

 - confirm your booking or